 - Noxious – This is a word you often see preceding WEED.
 Noxious means poisonous, toxic, harmful, you get the idea.
 Technically speaking, a noxious weed is any plant that is deemed harmful by a federal, state, or local government.
 The noxious week could be harmful to people, agriculture, animals, or even property.

 - Fortified – This means that the feed has extra nutrients added to it, usually vitamins and minerals.
 This is often to replace nutrients lost during the feed manufacturing process.

 Noxious.
 It just sounds bad!

-Extruded - Extruded feeds are created by the extrusion process - hence the name.
-This is how the horse feed it made - via steam, heat, and squashing in a die.
-This creates a dog or cat food like appearance.
-Extruded feeds are typically very digestible and the nutrients more available to your horse!
+- Extruded – Extruded feeds are created by the extrusion process – hence the name.
+This is how the horse feed is made – via steam, heat, and squashing in a die.
+This creates a dog or cat food-like appearance.
+Extruded feeds are typically very digestible and the nutrients are more available to your horse!